 Everyone in digital marketing is talking about the huge rise in smart speakers and digital assistants since 2018 and the new marketing avenues that voice-search represents.
-In this blog, we dig into how to position your company to leverage voice search in 2020.
+In this blog, we dig into how to position your company to leverage voice search.

 Why you should optimize for Voice Search: